 As a part of our series about the five things you need to successfully manage a remote team, I had the pleasure of interviewing David Fletcher.

-David Fletcher serves as Senior Vice President of Sales at ClearSale, a card-not-present fraud prevention operation that helps retailers increase sales and eliminate chargebacks before they happen.
+David Fletcher serves as Senior Vice President at ClearSale, a card-not-present fraud prevention operation that helps retailers increase sales and eliminate chargebacks before they happen.
 As a serial entrepreneur, he understands the particular pain points that affect business owners today, and how fraud management can provide real-world solutions to those problems.
 At ClearSale, he spearheads business development, sales, partnerships and alliances with top e-commerce organizations.

 Thank you so much for doing this with us!
 Before we dig in, our readers would love to get to know you a bit better.
 What is your “backstory”?